Estimating spatially varying health effects of wildland fire smoke using mobile health data: Smoke Sense citizen science study

 \subsection{Notation}

 We follow the notation from the standard structural nested model literature \citep{robins1994correcting}.
 We assume $n$ subjects are monitored over time points $t_{0},\ldots,t_{K}$.
 For privacy concerns, the spatial location of the subjects are summarized by their 3-digit zip codes.
 To obtain the latitude and longitude of the spatial location, $\bs=(s_{1},s_{2})$, we average the latitude and longitude coordinates over all the 5-digit zip codes which have the same 3-digit zip codes (the latitude and longitude coordinates corresponding to each 5-digit zip code are available at \url{https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/export/}).
-The subjects are assumed to be an independent sample, and for simplicity, we omit a subscript for subjects.
+The subjects are assumed to be an independent sample, which is a plausible assumption since the health symptoms in the data are not like infectious decease so that the interference is not likely.
+And for simplicity, we omit a subscript for subject and location; that is, any variable will have a subject index $i$ and a location index $\boldsymbol{s}$ implicitly.
 Let $A_{k}$ be the binary treatment at $t_{k}$ ($A_{k}=1$ if the subject reported taking the strong protective behaviors, and $A_{k}=0$ if the subject did not take any behavior or took some mild protective behaviors).
 Let $X_{0}$ be a vector of baseline variables, including the subject's demographic information (e.g., sex, age, race, education level), baseline health information (e.g., pre-existing conditions, physical activity level, time spent outdoors), and current beliefs about smoke and air pollution.
 Let $X_{k}\in\text{\ensuremath{\mathcal{X}_{k}}}$ be a vector of baseline covariates and time-varying variables at $t_{k}$ (e.g., the recent experience of smoke, feeling status, visibility).
 Let $Y_{k}$ be the outcome at $t_{k}$ (the total number of symptoms the subject had including e.g. anxiety, asthma attack, chest pain).